Empower farmers now

 Checklist

 We work with organizations which have a trustworthy relationship with smallholder farmers.
 Organizations that believe in the benefits of agroforestry, are committed to venture into an innovative project in the voluntary carbon market, and have the capacity to partner with the Acorn program.
-Therefore, we ask our partners to meet several conditions.
-For a more elaborate checklist, please consult the Acorn Framework.

 Please ensure the following applies: